arie478/ePark/README.md

 ##  Project Overview

-This project was made as part of a database management course.
+This project was made as part of a Analysis and Design of Software Systems course.

 **ePark** is a comprehensive park management system designed to enhance the experience for parents and guardians visiting theme parks with their children.
 This project provides an intuitive console-based interface for managing children’s park activities, from registering children and managing ride tickets to monitoring their activities with electronic bracelets.